bstachmann/git-workshop/sections/gitlab-some-useful-features/index.en.md

-# Nützliche Features
+# Useful Features

-# für CI mit GitLab
+# for CI with GitLab

 ---